Analysis: Mariners roster is taking shape, and the starting rotation seems set

 - Anthony Misiewicz, LHP

 Notes: The Mariners’ bullpen suffered a big loss when Roenis Elias was diagnosed with a torn ulnar collateral ligament, which will require season-ending Tommy John surgery.
-Even though he was a nonroster invite on a minor league contract, Elias was seen as a lock to make the bullpen given how well he was throwing as well has his skill set that includes being able to pitch in leverage situations and pitch multiple innings with ease.
+Even though he was a nonroster invite on a minor league contract, Elias was seen as a lock to make the bullpen given how well he was throwing as well as his skill set that includes being able to pitch in leverage situations and pitch multiple innings with ease.

 Servais admitted the Mariners don’t have another pitcher like him.

-Montero, Middleton and Graveman have spots locked up based on their status and contract.
+Montero, Middleton and Graveman have spots locked up based on their status and contracts.
 Misiewicz is also locked into a spot and might be the only lefty in the bullpen, though fellow lefty Aaron Fletcher has pitched well this spring.
 Sadler is out of options, which could work in his favor since the Mariners like his pitch profile, spin rate and ability to pitch out of trouble.

 While Servais won’t elaborate, it’s safe to assume those five spots are locked up with the other spots open.